Logistics and Sponsor:

 Emergent Re-entry Protocols: Residents will simulate emergent re-entry scenarios requiring rapid plate and wire cutting, focusing on time-sensitive decision-making and operative safety.

-Clavicle Plating: Residents will practice the principles of clavicle plating, including appropriate plate selection, contouring, and fixation to optimize fracture stabilization.
+(Optional) Clavicle Plating/Wiring: Residents will practice the principles of clavicle plating, including appropriate plate selection, contouring, and fixation to optimize fracture stabilization.

 Scenario #1: